-We hold a Parents Information Meeting session prior to admission to explain school life, routines, teaching and learning and assessment in the Early Years Foundation Stage.
+We hold a Parents Information session prior to admission to explain school life, routines, teaching and learning and assessment in the Early Years Foundation Stage.

-Children who are starting school are invited to transition mornings during the summer term.
+Children who are starting school are invited to transition mornings during the summer term, building up to staying for lunch and then the whole day.

-Nursery children join the Foundation class to enjoy PE and storytime.
+The older nursery children who are to join the Foundation class in September enjoy PE and story time with Dewey Class.